cankancelik/levitating-transportation-vehicle-control-system/README.md

 # Levitating-Transportation-Vehicle-Control-System
-This was the METU ME 442 Control System Design Course Project
+This was the METU ME 442 Design of Control Systems Term Project

  Disclaimer: This project covers a system that does not have any sensor noise.